seveas/python-prctl/docs/index.rst

    :synopsis: Basic wrapper around prctl
 .. moduleauthor:: Dennis Kaarsemaker <dennis@kaarsemaker.net>

-This is the lower level C module that wraps the :cfunc:`prctl` syscall in a way that it is easy to call from a python module.
+This is the lower level C module that wraps the :c:func:`prctl` syscall in a way that it is easy to call from a python module.
 It should not be used directly, applications and other libraries should use the functionality provided by the :mod:`prctl` module.